'A mass loss of control:' Answers sought in Houston concert

 “They told me, Mr. Acosta, your son is not on the list so you don’t have to worry about anything.
 He's not on the list of dead people or injured people” said Edgar Acosta, whose family is among those suing organizers of the festival.

-“I told them, ’Well, he didn’t spend then night at his hotel, so I’m worried about him.”
+“I told them, ’Well, he didn’t spend the night at his hotel, so I’m worried about him.'”

 Houston police and fire department investigators have said they would review video taken by concert promoter Live Nation, as well as dozens of clips from people at the show that were widely shared on social media.
 Investigators also planned to speak with Live Nation representatives, Scott and concertgoers.